Samiingcreeper/InvinCal/README.md

 ```
 Welcome to InvinCal.

-This caculator can evaluate expressions.
+This calculator can evaluate expressions.
 You may also create functions and constants.

 The latest version is InvinCal - Recursive Definition Detection